 Electrospray principle and applications

 The electrospray ion source was created in 1984 by John Fenn to apply to biological and medical compounds such as pesticides, nucleic acids and penicillin.
 The interest of this ion source is the lack of fragment ion, it is simple, fast and sensitive that requires fewer samples.
 The ions are formed continually from the aqueous phase allowing coupling on line with liquid chromatography (LC-MS), the fragmentation is controlled in the area between the outlet of the capillary, skimmer I and skimmer II (or between the areas of the electrostatic lenses).
-This ion source is soft ionization allowing the observation of pseudo-molecular ions, which is not the case of electron ionization.
+This ion source is soft ionization allowing to preserved pseudo-molecular ions, which is difficult in case case of electron ionization.
 In addition, while the molecules are being ionized, weak bonds such as non-covalent bond present in the molecule can be preserved.
 One of the most advantages of the electrospray source is that it forms multicharged ions, consequently the mass range is reduced allowing better resolution.